labwc/labwc.github.io/src/integration.md

 as `swaylock` to lock your session.

 It is common to want to lock the session/screen after a period of inactivity.
-This can be acieved by using `swayidle` as follows:
+This can be achieved by using `swayidle` as follows:

 ```
 swayidle -w \